 To reduce minimize the impacts to agricultural land, particularly in the potential to sever agricultural parcels during Project construction and potential long-lasting impacts such as yield loss, impact of drainage and more, the Department suggests PSC consider route segments that follow edge of fields and road ROWs to the degree possible, such as choosing segment B-6 over A-6.
-Reviewing the CA application Appendix A Attachment 9, Route Segment Weighted Criteria, B-6 costs \$2,025,458 more, but was rated to have a lower environmental and construction impact, see Table 7 (We Energies, 2024).
-It additionally follows the edges of parcels and mostly follows along the roadway, and could potentially severe 8 farm operations during construction compared to 17 farm operations with A-6 (see Table 6).
+Reviewing the CA application Appendix A Attachment 9, Route Segment Weighted Criteria, B-6 costs \$2,025,458 more and was rated to have more potential for negative environmental and construction impact, but was rated more positively for a route location (see Table 7) (We Energies, 2024).
+The Department recommends that PSC choose segment B-6 over A-6 as it follows the edges of parcels and mostly follows along the roadway more so than A-6, and has the potential to sever significantly fewer farm operations during construction, 8 farm operations compared to segment A-6 potentially severing 17 farm operations as proposed (see Table 6).

-Tubic 7.
-C able 7: comparison of Route A o and B o based on WE do Weighted effected for Rout SEGMENT Size Footage Route Location Construction Cost Estimate Environmental Construction Impact A-6 30 83491 3.74 \$68,790,260 4.02 3.00 B-6 30 84770 3.84 \$70,815,718 3.42 2.50
+SEGMENT Size Footage Route Location Construction Cost Estimate Environmental Construction Impact

+A-6 30 83491 3.74 \$68,790,260 4.02 3.00

+B-6 30 84770 3.84 \$70,815,718 3.42 2.50